The Final Years

 One of Mountbatten’s greatest pride and joy in retirement was the creation of the United World Colleges (UWC), which brought students from across the world together, regardless of their creed, colour, nationality etc. In 1962, the Atlantic College of St Donat’s Castle, located in the Vale of Glamorgan, South Wales was founded where discussion between former enemies was encouraged in an effort to transmit a spirit of mutual understanding to young people to help them overcome prejudice and antagonism through living and working together.
 Under Mountbatten’s Presidency (from 1967) new Colleges were founded in order to give more people access to the UWC system.
 In 1971, the United World College of South East Asia was established in Singapore, followed by the UWC of the Pacific in Canada in 1974.
 In 1978, Mountbatten was succeeded as President of the International Council of the UWC by his great-nephew - Prince Charles, The Prince of Wales (b.1948) and Mountbatten was subsequently appointed Life Patron.

-Mountbatten had been appointed in 1966 the President of the Society of Film & Television Arts (SFTA) - a merger of the former British Film Academy and the Guild of Television Producers & Directors, a role which his nephew Prince Philip, The Duke of Edinburgh (b.1921) had held since 1959.
+Mountbatten had been appointed in 1966 the President of the Society of Film & Television Arts (SFTA) - a merger of the former British Film Academy and the Guild of Television Producers & Directors, a role which his nephew Prince Philip, 1st Duke of Edinburgh (1921-2021) had held since 1959.
 Mountbatten relinquished the post in 1972 in favour of his great-niece - Princess Anne, later The Princess Royal (b.1950), who remained in post until 2001.
-In March 1976, Mountbatten joined Queen Elizabeth II (1926(1952- ), Prince Philip (b.1921), Prince Charles, The Prince of Wales (b.1948) and Princess Anne (b.1950) to officially open SFTA's new headquarters at 195 Piccadilly, London when it became the British Academy of Film & Television Arts (BAFTA).
+In March 1976, Mountbatten joined Queen Elizabeth II (1926(1952- ), Prince Philip, 1st Duke of Edinburgh (1921-2021), Prince Charles, The Prince of Wales (b.1948) and Princess Anne (b.1950) to officially open SFTA's new headquarters at 195 Piccadilly, London when it became the British Academy of Film & Television Arts (BAFTA).

 Mountbatten & The Duchess of Windsor